-It is also important for us to develop not only regional, but also international agreements on accreditation of engineering programmes.
-This will be a necessary step for mutual recognition of substantial equivalence of engineering education as basic academic requirements for mobility of engineering personnel.
 In the 21st century and beyond, engineering professionals need to work as a team to solve problems and improve the quality of life for humanity.
 This is a global effort not confined to a particular country or economy.
+It is therefore important for us to develop not only regional, but also international agreements on accreditation of engineering programmes.
+This will be a necessary step for mutual recognition of substantial equivalence of engineering education to fulfil the basic academic requirements for mobility of engineering personnel.

-Consequently, within the globalisation setup, various cross-border understandings/agreements for the mobility of engineering professionals have been signed.
+Within the globalization setup, various cross-border understandings/agreements for the mobility of engineering professionals have been established.
 Examples of such understandings/agreements are as follows:

-- Previously known as the Engineers Mobility Forum (EMF), the International Professional Engineers Agreement (IPEA) is a multi-national agreement between engineering organisations in the member jurisdictions which creates the framework for the establishment of an international standard of competence for professional engineers, and then empowers each member organisation to establish a section of the International Professional Engineers Register. - The APEC Engineer Agreement is an agreement in place between a number of APEC countries for the purpose of recognising "substantial equivalence" of professional competence in engineering.
-APEC countries can apply to become members of the agreement by demonstrating that they have in place systems which allow the competence of engineers to be assessed to the agreed international standard set by the APEC Engineer agreement. - Formerly known as the Engineering Technologists Mobility Forum (ETMF), the International Engineering Technologist Agreement (IETA) allows for the mutual recognition of the substantial equivalency of standards establishing the competency for practicing engineering technologists. - Agreement for International Engineering Technicians (AIET) allows for the mutual recognition of the substantial equivalency of standards establishing the competency for practicing engineering technicians.
+- Previously known as the Engineers Mobility Forum (EMF), the International Professional Engineers Agreement (IPEA) is a multi-national agreement between engineering organizations in the member jurisdictions which creates the framework for the establishment of an international standard of competence for professional engineers, and then empowers each member organization to establish a section of the International Professional Engineers Register. - The APEC Engineer Agreement is an agreement in place between a number of APEC countries for the purpose of recognizing "substantial equivalence" of professional competence in engineering.
+APEC countries can apply to become members of the agreement by demonstrating that they have in place systems which allow the competence of engineers to be assessed to the agreed international standard set by the APEC Engineer agreement. - Formerly known as the Engineering Technologists Mobility Forum (ETMF), the International Engineering Technologist Agreement (IETA) allows for the mutual recognition of the substantial equivalency of standards establishing the competency for practicing engineering technologists.

+• Agreement for International Engineering Technicians (AIET) allows for the mutual recognition of the substantial equivalency of standards establishing the competency for practicing engineering technicians.

-The formal establishment of ASEAN Economic Community in December 2015 paves the way for a fully integrated ASEAN with 622 million people and a combined GDP of US\$2.6 trillion.
+Nearer to home, the formal establishment of ASEAN Economic Community in December 2015 paves the way for a fully integrated ASEAN with 622 million people and a combined GDP of US\$2.6 trillion.
 In the regional landscape, engineering is one of the active service sectors in the ASEAN economic integration.
 In fact, the signing of the Mutual Recognition Arrangement (MRA) on Engineering Services in December 2005 by the ASEAN Economic Ministers reflected a shared interest between the governments and the engineering community in ASEAN to improve and enhance the competitiveness of engineering services quality as well as facilitating the free flow of engineering professionals within the region.
 Under the MRA, an engineering professional who is a national of an ASEAN member country and who possesses the required qualifications and experience may apply for inclusion in the ASEAN Chartered Professional Engineers Register (ACPER) and accorded the title of ASEAN Chartered Professional Engineer (ACPE).
 The Engineering Register set up under these various international forums and agreements is an engineer's gateway to trade liberalization in professional services.

-4. THREE IC'S - ANOTHER PROPOSAL
+5.0 THREE IC's - ANOTHER PROPOSAL

-In order to thrive in this fast advancing global market, engineers need to constantly keep three IC's in mind.
-The first IC is Integrity and Competency; the second IC is Integration and Communications; and the third IC is Internationalisation and Cooperation.
+In his Presidential Address of the Institution of Engineers Malaysia in 2010,19 the author proposed that in order to thrive in this fast advancing global market, engineers need to constantly keep three IC's in mind.
+The first IC is Integrity and Competency; the second IC is Integration and Communications; and the third IC is Internationalization and Cooperation.

-4.1 Integrity and Competency
+5.1 Integrity and Competency